microsoft/entref-spring-boot/infrastructure/README.md

 Once the ACR is deployed, follow these manual steps to set up CD pipeline:

-1. Create a new variable group in Azure Pipeline Library
-2. Create variable ACR_SERVER and set value to the server name, which will be the output of your deployment (<application name>container.azurecr.io)
+1. Create variable ACR_SERVER and set value to the server name, which will be the output of your deployment (<application name>container.azurecr.io)
-3. Get values of username and password values from Key Vault deployed in `global resources` resource group using the Azure Portal
+2. The values of ACR username and password values are referenced and used automatically from Key Vault deployed in `global resources` resource group when you pass the `Key Vault Resource group` and `Key Vault Name` as parameters above.
-4. Use KeyVault secrets <container_registry_name>Username and <container_registry_name>Password.
+3. The value of Cosmos Database connection string is also referenced automatically from Key Vault during the Regional ARM deployment.

 Your deployment resources can now be used as part of your CD pipeline.